fuzziebrain/docker-oracle-xe/README.md

 `--name` | Optional | Name of container.
 Optional but recommended `--volume /opt/oracle/oradata` | Optional | (recommended) If provided, data files will be stored here.
 If the container is destroyed can easily rebuild container using the data files.
 `--network` | Optional | If other containers need to connect to this one (ex: [ORDS](https://github.com/martindsouza/docker-ords)) then they should all be on the same docker network.
+`--env CHARSET=<value>` | Required | Define the used character set of the CDB and all PDB e.g. WE8ISO8859P1 or AL32UTF8.
+Skip this parameter will use standard US7ASCII character set so you can perform a "Character Set Migration" after the database is up and running (see Oracle documentation).
 `oracle-xe:18c` | Required | This is the `name:tag` of the docker image that was built in the previous step

 ## Container Commands